Where and How to Sell Used Outdoor Gear

 - Add some of your friends, if you like

 - Select “Closed Group” so you can control access and keep out spammers

 The other categories, Posts, Pages and Events, typically promote specific, scheduled live events.
 These are great opportunities to meet up with fellow enthusiasts, trade stories and swap gear.
 Some are free and others charge an entry fee for sellers and/or buyers.
 Each one will be different.

 Another excellent option is REI.
 They host lots of member gear swaps throughout the year, all over the US.
 It’s free for buyers and $20 for sellers (entry fees go to charity).
 They have food, games and prizes too.
 It’s a great way to sell used outdoor gear and meet fellow enthusiasts.
 Plus, attendees generally know the value of good stuff and expect to pay a fair price.

 One other option to consider is Craigslist.
 Yes, we all use it to buy and sell outdoor gear, but did you know you can also find local gear swaps?
 Do a search in the Community and Events sections.
 Often, you’ll find a local live event right in your area.
 You might also consider organizing your own.

 Online Market Places

-Gear Trade is an online sales platform specializing in outdoor and travel gear.
+Gear Trade is an online sales platform specializing in travel and outdoor gear.
 You can post nearly anything adventure-related on here and it’s free.
 Unlike eBay, it’s not an auction site.
 You control pricing and it even has the option to automatically decrease your price over time to attract more interest.
 Needless to say, I’m pretty excited about this one right now.

-OfferUp is another option for selling used gear locally.
+OfferUp is another option to sell used outdoor gear locally.
 It’s not my favorite platform, as many of the users will attempt ridiculously low offers.
 You can check the “firm” box next to your price, which reduces some of that.
 However, if you want to sell something quickly and you’re flexible on the price, it’s worth a shot.

 How to Sell Used Outdoor Gear